 The firewall is basically a separation between the engine compartment and the cabin or the rest of the aircraft.
 Its function is to make sure that in the event of a engine fire the aircraft structure and its occupants and protected from the heat and flames long enough to execute an emergency landing (FAR PART 23.1191).

 Another function of the firewall is to have a convenient surface to install essential components for the operation of the engine.
-It also is the place where, among other items, engine controls are fed through to the engine and wires from pressure, temperature and flow sensors are routed back to the engine instruments.
+It also is the place where, among other items, engine controls are fed through to the engine and wires from pressure, temperature and flow sensors are routed back to the engine instruments or EFIS.

 Installing the engine is sometimes seen as a 'marriage' between airframe and motor.
-Have some champagne nearby when the job is completed!
+Have some champagne and friends nearby when the job is completed!